Compare BPO firms, contingency auditors, CPA delivery, and white-label CAM audit software for partner firms serving commercial real estate clients.

 | CPA firm (hourly) | $200–$400/hr, minimum $2,500 | 4–8 weeks | Complex leases, high-dollar portfolios |

-The key variable is not the rate but the total cost relative to the expected recovery.
+The key variable is not the rate but the total cost relative to the expected recovery and the partner margin available after delivery.
 A $2,500 minimum fee from a CPA firm is only justified if the recovery is large enough to make the math work.
-A contingency firm taking 33% of a $5,000 recovery costs $1,650, compared to $79 for the same finding through software.
-For more on the cost-to-recovery math, see the CAM audit cost guide.
+A contingency firm taking 33% of a $5,000 recovery costs $1,650, while a partner software workflow preserves more room for advisory margin.
+For more on the cost-to-recovery math, see the CAM audit partner pricing guide.

 In-house CAM audit review means your lease administration staff or operations manager works through the reconciliation manually, comparing each line item to the relevant lease provisions.
 The appeal is control: your team knows the landlord relationship, the lease history, and any previous disputes.